 They Listen Intently to Things Most Don't

-I asked a question to leaders recently in this post, "If you could go back to your first day leading a team, what would you do differently based on what you know now?"
+I asked a question to leaders recently in another post, "If you could go back to your first day leading a team, what would you do differently based on what you know now?"
 The number #1 answer was some form of listening.
 It turns out; listening is also a habit of all great communicators.

 You can start to separate yourself as a communicator, not just by being a good listener but listening intently to the things most people don't.
 Try locking into the conversations colleagues have, what customers are saying, or even the body language that sheds light on what people are thinking and feeling.
 It will drastically improve the way you communicate with others.